Stable Outcomes and Information in Games: An Empirical Framework: Empirical Application: Entry Game by McDonald's and Burger King in the US

 In conclusion, we find that the informativeness of the identified set crucially depends on the underlying assumption on players' information.
 At least in our empirical application, it is difficult to draw a meaningful economic conclusion without making assumptions on players' information.
 On the other hand, under the maintained solution concept, the model rejects the popular assumptions made in the literature, namely that each firm $i$ observes at least its $\varepsilon_{i}$.
-A credible intermediate case $S^{1P}$, which is consistent with our knowledge of the market research technology in the fast food industry, delivers strong identifying power.
+A credible intermediate case $S^{1P}$, which is consistent with our knowledge of the market research technology in the fast food industry, delivers strong identifying power.\footnote{ Following a reviewer's comment, we have also tried an alternative specification that assumes $\varepsilon_{im}=\nu_{im}+\xi_{m}$ where $\nu_{im}\overset{iid}{\sim}N\left(0,\sigma_{\nu}^{2}\right)$ and $\xi_{m}\overset{iid}{\sim}N\left(0,\sigma_{\xi}^{2}\right)$.
+In the estimation stage, we normalized to variance of $\varepsilon_{im}$ to one.
+We estimated the model under the assumption that each player $i$ minimally observes $\nu_{im}$ (but remained agnostic to whether firm $i$ observes $\xi_{m}$ or $\nu_{-im}$).
+This specification is weaker than $S^{private}$, but it is neither stronger nor weaker than $S^{1P}$ as McDonald's may not observe $\xi_{m}$ and Burger King observes at least $\nu_{2m}$.
+We found that the identified set is non-empty.
+Thus, an alternative specification can be used to relax strong assumption on players' information.
+However, this approach requires imposing an additional structure on the unobservables.
+Moreover, it increases computational costs by increasing the dimensionality of optimization problems that use discretized distributions. }